A $50 non-refundable fee is required to apply.

 Statement of Intent: Not to exceed 1,000 words; include a summary of relevant educational, professional and research experiences, as well as career and professional goals.
 Your statement will be reviewed for writing quality and fit of your stated goals with the program's purpose and scope.

-Official Transcripts: Submitted from corresponding institutions for all post-secondary coursework completed and demonstrating successful completion of all prerequisites before you start the program.
+Official Transcripts and Pre-requisite Syllabi: Submitted from corresponding institutions for all post-secondary coursework completed and demonstrating successful completion of all prerequisites before you start the program.
+If your pre-requisites were completed at UB you do not need to upload the syllabus.

 Letters of Recommendation: Three (3) letters from people who have knowledge of your strengths and goals, including professors, clinical instructors or employers.
 Areas of discussion can include personal and professional development and follow-through, work ethic, interpersonal skills, maturity and attitude toward learning, and critical thinking.